communitiesuk/prsdb-webapp/ReadMe.md

 #### Frontend

-The project uses the Thymeleaf templating engine, combined with the Gov.UK design system.
-The top-level templates can be found in `src/main/resources/templates`, and reusable fragments can be found in the `fragments` subfolder.
+The project uses the Thymeleaf templating engine, combined with the [Gov.UK design system](https://design-system.service.gov.uk/).
+The top-level templates can be found in `src/main/resources/templates`, while fragments are stored in the `fragments` subfolder.
+When a new reusable component is required, use relevant html from the design system to create a fragment.

 Static assets should be added to the `src/main/resources/assets` folder.
 These will be copied into the `src/main/resources/static/assets` folder at build time.
 Assets should not be added to the `static/assets` folder